What do banks do?

 Alternative Investments

-Alternative Investments involve assets that don’t fall into one of the traditional asset classes like stocks, bonds and cash.
+Alternative Investments include assets that don’t fall into one of the traditional asset classes like stocks, bonds and cash.
 This includes things like Real Estate, Infrastructure, Commodities or Private Equity.
-These are riskier investments, but can generate high rewards.
+These are riskier investments but can generate high rewards.

 minus sign